 Information in this article does not constitute legal advice, it is for informational purposes only, and may not constitute the most up-to-date information.
 Readers should contact their attorney for advice on any particular legal matter.

-If you're anything like me, you're probably wondering how on earth you can afford bankruptcy when you're already struggling to pay your bills.
-Not to mention the interest rates and inflation are still causing headaches in 2024.
-The good news is that many bankruptcy costs, like the filing fee and credit counseling courses, tend to be pretty similar across the board.
-However, the real kicker is the cost of those attorney fees, which can vary wildly depending on whether you're in Manchester or Nashua.
+You might be wondering how on earth can you afford the cost of bankruptcy in New Hampshire when you're already struggling to pay your bills?
+Especially with interest rates and inflation still wreaking havoc in 2025.
+While many bankruptcy costs, like the filing fee and credit counseling courses, are pretty similar across the board, attorney fees can vary dramatically.
+Whether you're in Manchester or Nashua, the range can change significantly.

 Table of Contents